MasterCloudApps-Projects/iss-pricing-service/README.md

     ```docker-compose -f docker/docker-compose.yml down```

 #### Option 2:
-In case you have mongodb installed locally, and you want to run from IDE
+In case you have postgresql installed locally, and you want to run from IDE

 * Import the testcontainers-demo application as a Maven project to your IDE.
 * Run maven clean install command to build the project.